n8n-io/n8n-docs/docs/langchain/access-langchain.md

 # Access LangChain in n8n

 /// info | Feature availability
 This feature is available on Cloud and self-hosted n8n.
-In version [TODO: add version number] and above, LangChain functionality is included with n8n, and you don't need to do any special signup or installation steps.
+In version 1.19.4 and above, LangChain functionality is included with n8n, and you don't need to do any special signup or installation steps.

 If you want to test the latest AI functionality, the beta version is available.
 This may be unstable.
 ///